-Currently, THDA's Program Loan portfolio under the General Resolution primarily includes first-lien, fixed-interest rate, single-family Program Loans with equal monthly installments of principal and interest.
-As of August 31, 2023, (unaudited), \$47,581,934 principal amount of Program Securities (all of which were GNMA Securities) and 23,568 Program Loans having an aggregate outstanding principal balance of approximately \$2,783,324,056 were outstanding under the General Resolution.
-Based on the outstanding principal balance of Program Loans as of August 31, 2023 (unaudited), approximately 86.38% were FHA insured, approximately 4.44% were VA guaranteed, approximately 0.80% were insured by private mortgage insurance companies, approximately 6.64% were guaranteed by United States Department of Agriculture, Rural Development ("USDA/RD"), and approximately 1.74% were uninsured (i.e. Program Loans for which the borrower has at least a 22% equity interest in the residence on the date of closing, or at least a 25% equity interest in the residence on the date of closing for Program Loans closed prior to July 29, 1999, or Program Loans which were privately insured at the time of closing but have since met the requirements of the Homeowner Protection Act of 1998 for termination of private mortgage insurance).
-See "RESIDENTIAL FINANCE PROGRAM LOANS - Residential Finance Program Portfolio Data" and Appendix B under the heading "Private Mortgage Insurance Programs".
+Currently, THDA's Program Loan portfolio under the General Resolution primarily includes first-lien, fixedinterest rate, single-family Program Loans with equal monthly installments of principal and interest, a portion of which has been pooled into Program Securities.
+As of December 31, 2023 (unaudited), \$109,194,746 principal amount of Program Securities (\$70,020,548 of which were GNMA Securities and \$39,174,198 of which were Freddie Mac Securities) and 24,242 Program Loans having an aggregate outstanding principal balance of approximately \$2,989,168,641 were outstanding under the General Resolution.
+As of December 31, 2023 (unaudited), Program Loans not pooled into Program Securities were comprised of approximately (i) 85.40% FHA insured, (ii) 5.43% VA guaranteed, (iii) 0.72% insured by private mortgage insurance companies, (iv) 6.69% were guaranteed by United States Department of Agriculture, Rural Development ("USDA/RD"), and (v) 1.75% were uninsured (i.e. Program Loans for which the borrower has at least a 22% equity interest in the residence on the date of closing, or at least a 25% equity interest in the residence on the date of closing for Program Loans closed prior to July 29, 1999, or Program Loans which were privately insured at the time of closing but have since met the requirements of the Homeowner Protection Act of 1998 for termination of private mortgage insurance) (percentages based on the outstanding principal balance of non-pooled Program Loans as of December 31, 2023 (unaudited)).
+See "RESIDENTIAL FINANCE PROGRAM LOANS Residential Finance Program Portfolio Data" and Appendix B under the heading "Private Mortgage Insurance Programs".